-Note: There are dozens of active wildfires in Oregon right now.
-Please respect closures as resources are limited.
+Editor’s Note: Firefighters have made a lot of progress in containing the fires across Oregon.
+Efforts are currently focused on recovery and debris removal.
+Please respect road closures as resources are limited.
 Find the status of wildfires at InciWeb and NW Interagency Coordination Center and smoke conditions at the Oregon Smoke Blog and DEQ’s Air Quality Advisories.
 Current road conditions are displayed at TripCheck.com.
-If you are looking for an evacuation center, visit Red Cross.

 Called a “once-in-a-generation event” by Oregon Gov. Kate Brown, the wildfires of September 2020 swept through more than 1 million acres of the state, forcing thousands to evacuate as winds spread embers and smoke through western Oregon.
 Gov. Brown said this could be the greatest loss of human lives and property due to wildfire in our state’s history.

 Amid the devastation, Oregonians are banding together to support evacuees and rescue workers.
 Once again, residents are showing the strength of community during difficult times.
 From relief funds to donation drop-offs to offering your time and services, here are ways you can help Oregon’s wildfire-affected people and places right now.

 Due to COVID-19 concerns, organizations like the American Red Cross are asking for monetary donations rather than material donations.
 (Though others are accepting material donations, too.)
 Relief funds allow for aid to be quickly distributed and adaptable to needs, plus your contribution is tax deductible.